-This webpage provides information and an application for interested applicants to complete and submit for consideration for appointment to the Sonoma Valley Groundwater Sustainability Agency (GSA) Advisory Committee.
+This webpage provides information about the Sonoma Valley Groundwater Sustainability Agency (GSA) Advisory Committee.
 The Agency Board is responsible for these appointments.

 Deadline and Submittal